UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 8.
 Example of gate-level results when the circuit is implemented in a MAX II from Intel.

-Run the Quartus Prime timing analyser tool to obtain the worst-case scenario: the largest propagation time from inputs to outputs.
+Calculating tP.
+Run the Quartus Prime timing analyser tool to obtain the worst-case scenario: the largest signal path and so the longest propagation time from inputs to outputs ( tP).

 Timing analyser

 Fig.9.
 Timing analyser results.
 In this example the longest signal propagation path is from A(0) to Cout, representing tP = 8.62 ns.
-From this measurement we can deduce what is the maximum frequency of operation fMAX (representing the minimum value for Min_Pulse, or the maximum ratio at which inputs can be switched) for a given target chip.
-In this case fMAX = 1/tP = 116 MHz.
-Thus it is capable of performing 116 Mops (millions of operations per second).
+From this measurement we deduce what is the theoretical maximum operating frequency of this circuit, representing as well the minimum value permitted for Min_Pulse, or the maximum ratio at which inputs can be switched for a given target chip.
+In this case speed = 1/tP < 116 Mops (millions of operations per second).

 6. Report